ccynth1a/cxxtemplate/README.md

 ```

 ## Introduction
 This is a templated project structure for low/mid size C/C++ projects.
 The commands do assume you're running a 64 bit version of Linux, I do not intend to make a Windows version.
 The set of utilities are very focused around my development stack, but this structure is generic enough to be reformatted for most projects.
-Bear (a tool for generating compilation databases) my tool of choice to make clangd LSP recognise include paths.
-My debugger of choice is GDB, so theres also a handful of make commands focused around that

----

 ## Setup (Dependencies)
 ### Script